prometheus/prometheus/docs/storage.md

 * `--storage.tsdb.path`: This determines where Prometheus writes its database.
 Defaults to `data/`.
 * `--storage.tsdb.retention`: This determines when to remove old data.
 Defaults to `15d`.
-* `--storage.tsdb.min-block-duration`: This determines the minimum block duration.
-Defaults to `2h`.

-Typically you will only need to tune the first two, depending on where you want the storage to write its data, and for how long you want to keep it.

 On average, Prometheus uses only around 1-2 bytes per sample.
 Thus, to plan the capacity of a Prometheus server, you can use the rough formula: